My Extended Death

 For two centuries I have lived well off the celebrity my story brought.
 Why tell it again?

 Because now I recognize my extended death for what it was.
 I see the hollowness of your life and the inevitability that you will lose your war against the Slow Bugs if you continue to exist without truly living.
-This is not a war between competing nests; this is a war against another species born under a different star, forged by alien gods.
+Yours is not a war between competing nests; yours is a war against another species born under a different star, forged by alien gods.
 If they win, the best you can hope for is extermination.

 Neither of us have much time.